resplab/epicUS/vignettes/Calibrate_Smoking.md

 ### Step 1: Load libraries and setup

-Here, we load the necessary libraries.
-We also set the default simulation settings and specify the time horizon for the simulation (25 years).
+Here, the necessary libraries are loaded.
+The default simulation settings is set and the time horizon specified for the simulation (25 years).

 ``` r